Pattern Bridge

 Source Code

-There is the task of expanding the functionality of the application depending on the type of product.
+There is a task to expand the functionality of the application depending on the type of product.
 The customer needs three types of product – Basic, Professional, Ultimate.

-Basic – counts the number of characters, Professional – features Basic + prints text in capital letters, Ultimate – Basic + Professional + prints text labeled ULTIMATE.
+Basic – counts the number of characters, Professional – Basic + capabilities prints text in capital letters, Ultimate – Basic + Professional + prints text with the inscription ULTIMATE.

 protocol Feature {